edgepointlearning/edgepointlearning.github.io/collections/_posts/2017-06-13-advantages-of-elearning.md

 ##  7. Allows for global collaboration

-With an increasingly global workforce, one of the greatest advantages of eLearning is that it can be built to encourage online collaboration across the world.
+With an increasingly global workforce, one of the greatest benefits of eLearning is that it can be built to encourage online collaboration across the world.

 Some of the best eLearning solutions allow employees from different departments and countries to contribute to larger company discussions, right in the training module itself.

 ##  8. Fits your employee's flexible lifestyles